 Music is a core part of life in many of our schools.
 Designed to build confidence, ability and harness a life-long love of a variety of music, the Ark Music Programme offers a wealth of experience for all pupils at all levels.

-To run these programmes, we often partner with leading corporations and well-respected universities.
+To support our schools, teachers and students with this work, we often partner with businesses, universities and other third sector organisations.
 It’s all part of our mission to make sure that every student has the choice of going to university or into a career that's right for them.